 Sandra Pointet/Geneva Academy

 For the Law Library at the University of Geneva (Uni Mail), students will also have to show their UNIGE student card to access the premises.
-The UNIGE website provides information about working hours, loan or reservation of working places.
+The UNIGE website provides information about working hours, loans or reservation of working places.
 It also gives real-time information about the level of occupancy of the library.

 The cafeterias of the Graduate Institute and of UNIGE are open again to the public.